Mshoeb1/flow_ai_backend/README.md

 <details>
 <summary>Click to view</summary>
-    -/transactions, This path retrieves all the transactions from the trnsaction table we can add pagination to show the data according to the uses requirement
+    - /transactions, This path retrieves all the transactions from the trnsaction table we can add pagination to show the data according to the uses requirement
-    -Mehtod GET
+    - Mehtod GET
-    -on successful request you will get a response in JSON format please find the below image.
+    - on successful request you will get a response in JSON format please find the below image.
     <div style="text-align:center;margin:10px 0px 0px 45px;width:200px;">
         <img src="https://res.cloudinary.com/dwekbzmuw/image/upload/v1729618980/all_transactions_a9dtl3.png"/>
     </div>